lsst-sqre/lsst-texlive/README.md

 **texlive Docker image for LSST documentation deployment.**

-Use ``lsst-texlive`` in a CI environment to speed up build times, or as a replacement for a local lexlive installation on your own computer.
+Use ``lsst-texlive`` in a CI environment to speed up build times, or as a replacement for a local texlive installation on your own computer.

 **Links:**